toby5001/ADL-Parameter-Parser/README.md

 # ADL Parameter Parser

-This is a drop-in replacement for houdini's vexpressionmenu.py which adds support for simple (and complex!) in-line parameter specification (similar to OSL).
+This is a drop-in replacement for Houdini's vexpressionmenu.py which adds support for simple (and complex!) in-line parameter specification (similar to OSL).
 The script is compatible with VEX and OpenCL by overriding the internal function used to populate a code snippet's parameters.
-Since this replaces a core function in houdini, a high priority of this project has been ensuring that the default behavior remains untouched.
+Since this replaces a core function in Houdini, a high priority of this project has been ensuring that the default behavior remains untouched.

 ![](docs/media/demo-adl_mxPost.gif)

 The idea of this script is to allow for easily reusable code snippets, without the need for an entire HDA.
 In many scenarios, I find myself writing self-contained VEX scripts which aren't complex enough to justify an HDA, but would benefit from a more complex parameter interface.
 In addition, this allows for complex parameter interfaces to be specified anywhere that the "create spare parameters" button is present (since this is the function it replaces).
 # Full Snippet Examples
-The best way to understand the formating of the parser is to see it in use.\
+The best way to understand the formatting of the parser is to see it in use.\
-A few useful snippepts are included in this repo: [Full Examples](./examples)\
+A few useful snippets are included in this repo: [Full Examples](./examples)\
-In addition, small snipets demonstrating individual parts of the parser are below.
+In addition, small snippets demonstrating individual parts of the parser are below.
 # Installation
 Method 1 **(recommended)** - User Prefs Folder:\
  ``$USER_PREFS/pythonX.Xlibs`` (for example ``C:\Users\Andrew\Documents\houdini20.0\python3.10libs\vexpressionmenu.py``)\
-Method 2 - Overwriting the original in directlty in Houdini's core files:\
+Method 2 - Overwriting the original in directly in Houdini's core files:\
 ``$HFS\Houdini\pythonX.Xlibs`` (for example ``C:\Program Files\Side Effects Software\Houdini 20.0.688\houdini\python3.10libs``)

 # Compatibility